ramblingpm/raceplanner/frontend/docs/ANALYTICS.md

 ## Overview

-The Race Planner app uses Google Analytics 4 (GA4) to track user interactions and behavior.
+The app uses Google Analytics 4 (GA4) to track user interactions and behavior.
 All tracking respects user cookie consent and GDPR/CCPA compliance.

 ## Configuration